rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/assets/prices/current

    Deletes an asset that has as manual price set.
 IF the asset is not found or a manual price is not set a 409 is returned.
+At the moment this only works for nfts.

    **Example Request**: